MicrosoftDocs/dynamics-365-project-operations/articles/project-accounting/financial-dimension-defaults.md

 Previous legacy rules without the feature enabled are as follows:

-- The project dimensions are used as the primary source for time entries, expense entries, fees, and material usage entries originating from Dataverse.
+- The project dimensions are used as the primary source for time entries, expense entries, fees, material usage entries, and journals originating from Dataverse.
 - The project dimensions are used as the primary source for forecast entries originating from Dataverse.
 - The project contract line dimensions are used as the primary source for on-account transactions originating from Dataverse.
 - Transactions originating from Finance and Operations will use the dimensions defined on the originating document.
 These dimensions used the project dimensions as their primary source.

 If there is a situation where a dimension rule cannot be found, the legacy behavior as if the feature was off will apply.

-The rules evaluate from left to right and a rule that is more specific to a field on the right will take precedence.
+The rules evaluate from right to left and a rule that is more specific to a field on the right will take precedence.
 For example if a rule is defined for a specific project cost and revenue profile and another rule is added for a specific project contract, that contract rule will take precedence over the project cost and revenue profile rule.

 In the case of projects not connected to a contract, the legacy rules to use project for dimensions will apply.

 ### Feature considerations and limitations

-As of the 10.0.30 preview release, the following documents are not considered in the feature and will continue the legacy behavior:
+As of the 10.0.40 preview release, the following documents are not considered in the feature and will continue the legacy behavior:

 - Expense reports submitted from Dynamics 365 Finance and Operations.
 - Purchase requests, purchase orders, and vendor invoices submitted from Finance and Operations.